 Maybe you’re looking to settle into a community or start a family.
 Or maybe you have a job that requires periodic relocation or lifelong passions that might lead you elsewhere.
-Whatever your long- or short-term goals are, CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, offers conventional mortgages to help you meet them.
+Whatever your long- or short-term goals are, CrossCountry Mortgage offers conventional mortgages to help you meet them.

 With a fixed rate mortgage, your interest rate and payments will be consistent throughout the duration of your loan.
 You can rest assured knowing your interest rate won’t increase alongside market rates.
 You may also benefit from refinancing later if market rates decrease.
 Fixed rate mortgages are available in a variety of term lengths ranging from 10 years to 30 years.